Xolvez/DD2480-CI/README.md

 Siyang Yang: Commits by Kawbat.
 Created multiple backend interfaces/functions.
 Code review.
 Created GithubRequest class, build endpoints, email functionality.
 Wrote parts of the documentation, such as Essence state.

+During this project, we believe we have made several remarkable things.
+First of all, we used a very popular Java framework called Spring to create the backend server.
+This required us to gain a deep understanding about how Spring applications work, which will likely benefit us throughout our careers.
+We also used the build tool Maven, which was used to build, run, test, and manage dependencies for our backend server.
+Finally, we used React to build our frontend application, and learned to use the node package manager, npm, as well as how to write frontend tests and mock modules and functions.

 ## Essence standard assessment
 According to the Essence standard, there are five states that describe a team and its progress.
 They are Seeded, Formed, Collaborating, Performing, and Adjourned.